Achievable logoAchievable logo

 • Bilateral deficit: Untrained individuals generate less force when using both limbs simultaneously compared to unilateral contractions.

-These findings highlight the importance of neural factors in strength development during the early stages of resistance training.
-Increases in EMG activity indicate improved neural efficiency rather than structural muscle changes.
+These findings emphasize the role of neural factors in early strength development.
+Increases in EMG activity generally reflect improved neural efficiency rather than structural muscle changes.

 Sign up for free to take 15 quiz questions on this topic